Errors and Warnings¶

 ¶

-Error when Verilator tries to deal with a combinatorial loop that could not be flattened, and which involves a datatype which Verilator cannot handle, such as an unpacked struct or a large unpacked array.
-This typically occurs when
+Was an error when Verilator tried to deal with a combinatorial loop that could not be flattened, and which involves a datatype that Verilator could not handle, such as an unpacked struct or a large unpacked array.

 -